irlabamsterdam/iKAT/2023/scripts/run_validation/README.md

 The script logs to stdout and to a file in the current working directory named `<run_file>.errlog` (e.g. a run file named `sample_run.json` will have logs saved to `sample_run.json.errlog`).

+## Tests

+There are some tests provided along with the validation script in the `tests` directory.
+To run them, use `pytest` from the `run_validation` directory, or `pytest --runslow` to run all tests including those that won't complete immediately.